Juvenile delinquency: Canada

 In Canada, the YCJA protects the rights of young offenders.
 It has four main goals to ensure the youth is subject to meaningful consequences that promote the long-term protection of society, to rehabilitate and reintegrate the youth into society seamlessly, and to prevent crime by examining the underlying causes.
 The YCJA was introduced in 2003, succeeding the Young Offender's Act.

 Northern Europe

-In Sweden, the age of criminal responsibility is set at 15 since 1902.
+In both Denmark and Sweden, the age of criminal responsibility is set at 15.
+In Sweden it has been 15 since 1902.

 United States

 In the United States, the age of criminal responsibility for federal crimes is set at 11.
 While this has been set at the federal level, each state is responsible for setting their own age of criminal responsibility.
-Thirty-three states have no minimum age for criminal responsibility, while the remaining 17 do.
-North Carolina has the lowest responsibility age of 7 years old and Wisconsin has the highest of 10 years old.
+31 states have no minimum age for criminal responsibility, while the remaining 19 do.
+North Carolina has the lowest responsibility age of 6 years old and Massachusetts has the highest of 12 years old.

 There are 1.5 million cases per year in the US that handle status offenses or criminal offenses by young offenders.
-However, only 52 juveniles were fully sentenced to prison-time between 2010-2015.
+However, only 52 juveniles were fully sentenced to prison-time between 2010–2015.
 Recidivism is common among young offenders, with 67% becoming repeat offenders.